walterhiggins/WMPJS/README.md

 In this recipe we covered a lot of ground.
 We learned how to explore the Bukkit API Reference documentation, how to use the *new* keyword and learned about *inheritance* and how to use it when calling Java code. in the next recipe, we'll build upon what we've done here and add Teleporting behavior to the Ender Bow.

 ## Recipe 12: Arrows that Teleport you.

+### Inheritance Revisited
+#### Event Ancestry ?
+See event.entity

+#### Player Ancestry
+A look at the Player object and it's complicated ancestry.
+A digram of the Player inheritance will be needed here. see shooter.itemInHand

 ### Goal